gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 The [nrf-rs/nrf-hal](https://github.com/nrf-rs/nrf-hal) repo provides a Rust HAL for the nRF51, nRF52 and nRF91 families of microcontrollers[^bib-nrf-rs-nrf-hal].

+The default Embedded Rust tutorial now uses the micro:bit v2 (it used to use the STM32F303 Discovery Kit), which happens to have an nRF52 MCU onboard.

 ### SiFive

 The rustup target `riscv32imac-unknown-none-elf` is available to cross-compile for the Freedom E310 (e.g. the HiFive1).

-## IDEs

-VSCode has very good support for Rust.
+I couldn't find any support for the HiFive1 Rev B bootloader, so a dedicated programmer was required to program the board.

+### Others

+* PSoC: The [psoc-rs GutHub organization](https://github.com/psoc-rs) has a PAC and HAL repo for the PSoC 6 but they don't look well maintained or used.
+* PIC: The GitHub repo [kiffie/pic32-rs](https://github.com/kiffie/pic32-rs) contains a HAL for the PIC32.
+It looks somewhat maintained.

-## The Programming and Debugging Experience
+## Rust IDEs, Programming and the Debugging Experience

-One must have for embedded development is a smooth write code -> build -> program -> debug workflow.
-What
+One must have for embedded development is a smooth `write code -> build -> program -> debug workflow`.
+Ideally this is without vendor lock-in (i.e. being forced to use the vendors specific IDE) and with step-by-step debugging in your code editor rather than just on the command-line.
+Luckily Rust can provide all this!
+I focused on using VS Code since it is the most popular non-vendor-specific IDE these days.
+VS Code has very good support for Rust and embedded development. `Cortex-Debug` and `rust-analyzer` are two VS Code extensions that you are definitely going to want to install.

+I had access to a STM32F303 Discovery Kit (development board with a STM32F303 MCU on it), so I did a bit of searching and found the repo [rubberduck203/stm32f3-discovery](https://github.com/rubberduck203/stm32f3-discovery).
+This contained pre-made VS Code launch configurations so I should be able to debug the Rust code straight from within VS Code.
+With a few tweaks (including adding `"cortex-debug.gdbPath": "gdb-multiarch"` to `settings.json`) I was able to get thus workflow up and running!

+All I needed to do is hit `F5` -- this built the code, flashed it to the STM32F303 dev. kit and then jumped into a debug session.
+Below is an image from when I was stepping through the "Blinky" example.
+I was using VS Code connected to Ubuntu via the WSL (using `usbip` to pass-through the STM32F303 USB device).

+{{% figure src="stm32-discovery-blinky-debugging-in-vs-code.png" width="800px" caption="Step-by-step debugging a STM32F303 Discovery Kit blinky Rust application in VS Code.
+I started with the repo at https://github.com/rubberduck203/stm32f3-discovery, and after a few tweaks, this was up and running!" %}}

 [Knurling](https://github.com/knurling-rs/) is a collection of projects by Ferrous Systems (two of their popular tools include `probe-run` and `defmt`).

 semihosting (slow debug print statements via the attached debugger) is provided for Cortex-M MCUs via the `cortex-m` crate.

-## RTOSes
+## Rust RTOSes

 No language can claim to be suitable for embedded programming without a selection of RTOSes to choose from.
-Luckily, Rust has some, from Rust wrappers of existing C/C++ RTOSes such FreeRTOS to RTOSes built from scratch to run on Rust.
-Lets review some of the popular options.
+Luckily, Rust has some, from Rust wrappers of existing C/C++ RTOSes (such FreeRTOS and RIOT) to RTOSes built from scratch to run on Rust (such as RTIC, Embassy and Tock).
+Lets review some of the popular options available to Rust developers.

 ### FreeRTOS Wrappers